-- (1) a campus police department or a campus security department personnel; - (2) any individuals with security-related responsibilities; - (3) any individuals or organizations identified in an institutional security policy; and - (4) an official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.
-Employees who meet the definition of an official who have the authority and the duty to act or respond to issues on behalf of the institution.
+- (1) a campus police department or a campus security department personnel; - (2) any individual individuals with security-related responsibilities; - (3) individuals or organizations identified in an institutional security policy; and - (4) an official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.
+Employees who meet the definition of an official who has the authority and the duty to take action or respond to particular issues on behalf of the institution.